coryarcangel/coryarcangel.com/_shows/dances-for-the-electric-piano.md

 title: Dances For The Electric Piano
 url: dances-for-the-electric-piano
 year: '2014'
-venue: Institute of Contemporary Arts, London, UK
+venue: Institute of Contemporary Arts, London
 pitch: London debut (as part of the slow and rambling world tour) of my piano suite / club bangerz Dances For The Electric Piano.
 Wz loud.
 ps: